 The POS users can navigate to POS > Settings to configure their Account Settings and Other Settings to configure the POS.

 In the Other Settings tab, the user can set the language and currency for the outlet.

 Moreover, under the “Settings” tab, Select Invoice Printer, the POS agent may choose the printer option for printing the Invoice.

-The Reset button gives the power to POS user to refresh the POS frontend, allowing the changes done reflect in the frontend.
+The Reset button in Point Of Sales gives the power to the POS user to refresh the POS frontend, allowing the changes done to reflect in the frontend.